orearems/techiesweb/README.txt

-This website is designed to link new people in tech with mentors that can hekp them grow in their tech career
+This website is designed to link new people in tech with mentors that can help them grow in their tech career